patrikx3/redis-ui/README.md

 ## Features

 * Copying to the clipboard, it is only working with text.
-Buffer/binary data wil not work.
-Use the download buffer button.
+Binary data wil not work.
+Use the download binary button.
 * If you are using a value that is bigger than 0.5MB, it will say `[object ArrayBuffer]`, that is ok, for big values, use a buffer (set buffer, download buffer)
 * You can download and upload buffer files in string, hash, list, set and zset
 * The console history is kept indefinite in the local storage